Where

 in, and the overall weight of the puppy and crate.

-the price down.
+your shipping price down.
 Many airlines make shipping

 crates available for purchase direct through them.